scottlepp/tokenwise/PLAN.md

 ## Context

 You have a team Claude account and can authenticate via the `claude` CLI (OAuth tokens in `~/.claude/`), but don't have API keys.
-Cursor supports custom OpenAI-compatible endpoints.
-This proxy bridges the two: it accepts OpenAI-format HTTP requests from Cursor, intelligently picks the cheapest Claude model that can handle the task, forwards via `claude -p`, logs everything to PostgreSQL, and provides an analytics dashboard to track credit usage and success rates.
+Cline supports custom OpenAI-compatible endpoints.
+This proxy bridges the two: it accepts OpenAI-format HTTP requests from VS Code, intelligently picks the cheapest Claude model that can handle the task, forwards via `claude -p`, logs everything to PostgreSQL, and provides an analytics dashboard to track credit usage and success rates.

 **No API key needed** — auth is handled entirely by the CLI's existing OAuth session.